SvenMichaelKlose/tunix/src/flashmenu/README.md

 manager to move and copy files across floppy/SD2IEC, tape and the Ultimem's Flash ROM.

+This also lays the foundation for g's Graphical User Interface.

+Since this is work under construction the only true source for up–to–date information is the source itself.
+This also applies to the rest of this file.

 ## The Graphical User Interface

 Everything displayed are elements connected via a tree of lists, very much like a HTML document.
 Some elements aren't visible but layout the elements they contain.
-All elements can also be assigned a layout function that modifiy their position and size.
+An element can also be assigned a layout function.

-Since this is work under construction the only source for detailed information is the source itself.

 ### Visible elements